 CoSIDA: Creating a Three-Year Strategic Plan in a Virtual Environment

 The College Sports Information Directors of America (CoSIDA) embarked on an ambitious journey: develop a strategic plan for the organization with a diverse team representing the association, the board, and membership – and do this virtually.
-CoSIDA decided to partner with the Springboard team to develop their new strategic plan.
-We worked together to identify and conduct interviews with key stakeholders, which uncovered many accolades, concerns, and support for the journey that CoSIDA was undertaking.
+CoSIDA partnered with the Springboard team to develop their new strategic plan.
+We worked together to identify and conduct interviews with key stakeholders, which uncovered many opportunities, challenges, and support for the journey that CoSIDA was undertaking.

 In addition, we developed a strategic planning scorecard for CoSIDA to track progress against their new strategic plan.
 As part of the planning process, CoSIDA established organization-wide critical goal categories (or areas of focus), each with an internal champion.
 Their goals then hang off of these categories.
 Each month, the champions report progress against their goals using a “stoplight” approach and a percentage complete, and add a board-facing statement to support their quantitative report.
 The scorecard is shared at each board meeting, and provides a quick and easy snapshot of progress against the strategic plan, and a forum for discussing specific goals as needed.